kweino/climate-query/README.md

 These forecasts can also help current home owners prepare their homes to weather the storms and plan for emergencies.

 This app will attempts to shed some light on this question.
-It will allow users to select a particular US county, region, or state, and get ML-generated predictions about various climate metrics of the selected area.
+It will allow users to select a particular US county, region, or state, and get ML-generated predictions about future climate trends, storms, damage estimates, etc., all based on data from the National Oceanic and Atmospheric Administration (NOAA).